Constraints on sub-GeV dark matter boosted by cosmic rays from the CDEX-10 experiment at the China Jinping Underground Laboratory: Exclusion results

-\emph{ Exclusion results.} Based on results demonstrated above, the exclusion regions of CRDM with $90\%$ confidence level are derived using the Binned Poisson Method~\cite{binpoisson}.
-The earth attenuation effect has been considered to derive the upper bound.
-Limit that neglects the form factor suppression in earth shielding calculation is shown in blue dashed line for comparison.
-Previous CR boosted dark matter research carried out by PROSPECT~\cite{prospect} is superimposed.
-Limits from cosmological studies based on the CMB~\cite{cmb} and large scale structure~\cite{cosmo11} are shown in gray contour in Fig.~\ref{fig::region}.
-The constraints obtained from BBN in Ref.~\cite{bbn} are not included in the figure as the values obtained in Ref. ~\cite{bbn} are model specific.
-The results exceed the cosmological limits~\cite{cosmo11} in the mass range from 10~keV$/c^2$ to 1~GeV$/c^2$, excluding region that was not explored experimentally before.
+As shown in Fig.~\ref{fig::region}, the exclusion region of CRDM with a $90\%$ confidence level is derived using the binned Poisson method~\cite{binpoisson}.
+The Earth attenuation effect has been considered with the Monte Carlo simulation package $\tt CJPL\_ESS$ to derive the upper bound.
+Previous CRDM research carried out by PROSPECT and PandaX-II, and phenomenological interpretations using XENON-1T and KamLAND data are superimposed~\cite{prospect,PandaX-CRDM,CRDM_PRD,CRDM_prl}.
+Constraints from the CRESST $\rm\nu$-cleus 2017 surface run~\cite{CRESST-Surface,earthshielding2,cresstsurface}, EDELWEISS-Surface~\cite{edelweiss}, and X-ray Quantum Calorimeter experiment (XQC)~\cite{XQC2} are also shown in the figure.
+Limits from cosmological studies based on the CMB~\cite{cmb} and the large scale structure~\cite{cosmo11} are shown in gray contour.
+The constraints obtained from BBN presented in Ref.~\cite{bbn} are not included in the figure as the values obtained in Ref.~\cite{bbn} are model specific.
+With the form factor considered in the Earth attenuation calculations, this work excludes a large region from $1.7\times10^{-30}$ to $10^{-26}~\rm cm^2$ in the dark matter--nucleon elastic scattering cross section.
+This result corresponds to better sensitivities than the cosmological limits~\cite{cosmo11} in the mass range from 10~keV$/c^2$ to 1~GeV$/c^2$.

-The lower limits become weak towards higher mass range due to the form factor modulation in the CR-DM scattering process.
-The momentum transfer grows with mass and the cross section gets smaller, causing that less DM particles are accelerated when mass becomes larger.

-This work places upper bounds at $10^{-26}~\rm cm^2$ with the form factor considered in the earth shielding process and about $10^{-27}~\rm cm^2$ when the form factor is omitted.
-In addition, the Monte-Carlo simulation of the earth attenuation elevates the upper bounds by taking the direction deviation of the CRDM particles into account~\cite{cjpless}, leading to higher cross section limits compared to those calculated under the ballistic trajectory assumption~\cite{CRDM_prl,CRDM_ZYF,CRDM_TJ}.